 Basic science instruction is primarily derived while in the course of the surgical house officers' regular duties.
 Pathologic material is routinely reviewed at cardiac and thoracic surgical morbidity and mortality rounds.
 Numerous special conferences are also designed primarily for the instruction of cardiac and thoracic house officers.
 In addition, conferences in cardiology, pulmonary medicine, and anesthesia are open to cardiac and thoracic surgical residents.

 We will accept applications from resident physicians who have/will have successfully completed a 5-year ACGME-accredited General Surgery residency program in the U.S. or Canada.
-We will have two openings in July 2016, one thoracic track and one cardiac track.

-The deadline to complete your application is February 1, 2015.
 All applications for the Cardiothoracic Residency Program must be submitted through the Electronic Residency Application Service, known widely as ERAS.
 Programs participating in ERAS may only accept those application materials sent electronically through ERAS.
 We will not accept any additional supporting documents by mail.
 Please contact ERAS for registration at www.aamc.org.
 Please contact us if you have any questions.

-Chief, General Thoracic Surgery
+Thoracic Surgery Residency Program

 Massachusetts General Hospital